alexandersimon/jboss-workshop-setup/README.md

 ```
 terraform workspace new tn1
 ```
-- identical infrastructure in different environments can be managed with workspaces in Terraform
+- identical infrastructure in different environments can be managed with Terraform workspaces
 - each workspace has its own Terraform state
 - useful commands:
   - `terraform workspace list` - list all available workspaces